Caladenia rosea: Taxonomy and naming

 The first formal description of this orchid was by Kingsley Dixon and Maarten Christenhusz in 2018, but the species was initially not adopted by Florabase.

-It was confused for the hybrid C. × spectabilis, which does occur in the are, but has orange flowers and occurs in very small numbers, whereas this species is fertile and is known from larger populations.
+It was confused for the hybrid C. × spectabilis, which does occur in the area, but has orange flowers and occurs in very small numbers, whereas this species is fertile and is known from larger populations.